Skip to content

 <div>

-<div x-html="richContent"></div>
+<div x-html="this.richContent"></div>

-<div x-html="markdown.render(post.content)"></div>
+<div x-html="this.markdown.render(this.post.content)"></div>

 </div>